Zengo wallet profile

 | Read Review → | Read Review → | Read Review → | Read Review → |

 For users who lose sleep over seed phrase anxiety, Zengo offers a genuine alternative.
 The MPC technology works as advertised: recovery completes within minutes using Face ID and a registered email, with no paper backup needed.
-The trade-off is trusting Zengo to hold half the key - a reasonable arrangement for most users, though not for those who insist on full self-custody.
+Zengo holds one MPC key share.
+Users who require control of every key component might reject that design.
 For anyone who has ever lost a seed phrase or watched someone else struggle with one, Zengo offers something rare: peace of mind.

 Frequently Asked Questions